menzer/azure-fabricator-deployment/README.md

 Azure Web Service runs on Windows.
 In Windows, the maximum allowed length for a file path is 260 characters: npm@2, the version currently bundled with node, will nest all dependencies of dependencies in a folder structure that can easily blow past this limit. npm@3, currently in beta as of writing this, will install all dependencies and their dependencies in a flat structure, mitigating this issue.

-Additionally, Azure Web apps are designed to build and run node projects that start a server.
-The Fabricator project builds a static html site, so a few additional deployment and configuration tweaks are necessary to build and serve the static directory.
+Additionally, Azure Web Apps are designed to build and run node projects that start a server.
+The Fabricator project builds a static HTML site, so a few additional deployment and configuration tweaks are necessary to build and serve the static directory.

 ## Instructions